coreybruyere/530Flow/README.md

 * An example would be a navigation drop down, or a message that displays a success or error state.
 * State class names should be written as a boolean.
 For example, ```.is-collapsed``` or ```.is-error```.
 * When state rules are added to specific modules, the module name should be included in the classname and   prefixed with ```is-```.
 For example, an active tab state could be written as ```.is-nav-active```.
-* States should be placed at the bottom of the partial thats being changed
+* States should be placed at the bottom of the module block thats being changed
 * Make sure to document each state
 * States can use `!importants` if absolutely necessary